 ¼ tsp salt, optional

-1/3 c semisweet chocolate chips (I use 1/4 c Ghirardelli brand.)
+1/3 c semisweet chocolate chips (I use 1/4 c Ghirardelli brand or Enjoy Life 69% cacao dark chocolate morsels.)

 2/3 c ½ c chopped pecans or walnuts